 Darcy rubbed his chin.
 “I would agree Miss Elizabeth Bennet is unsuited for Charles, but perhaps not for the reasons you think.”
 He shook his head.
 “All we can do is to wait to see what happens.
 You know your brother.
 Once a prettier face comes along, he will suddenly shift his affections to her.”
 He could only hope!

 Miss Bingley smiled.
 “I am delighted you concur with me on her unsuitability, no matter the reason.
 It is true my brother might be swayed by a prettier face.
-I wish I knew of someone acceptable to suitable that I could bring to Netherfield.
+I wish I knew of someone suitable that I could bring to Netherfield.
 I would do it in an instant.”
 She turned to Darcy.
 “Certainly, you must think of something we can do to bring this nonsense to a stop.”

 “I will give it some thought.”
 On that, he could definitely agree to Miss Bingley’s request.